digipolisantwerp/smart-table_widget_angular/README.md

 Every value in the backing list must have a unique id.

+### Module configuration
+- **options.useLowerCaseQueryParams**: (default false) If true, will parse query params to all lower case vaules (if any).
+Some api's cannot handle camelcase or uppercase parameters, thus this option enables flexibility.
+- **options.noConfigApiCall**: (default false).
+By default the Smart Table will query `/config` to get default setup configuration.
+Setting this option to true will enable the component to parse frontend-only configuration by setting the *configuration* attribute on the component, without making backend config calls.

 ### Supported attributes

 - **apiUrl**: the URL of the back-end service feeding this widget